Confederation Bridge: Structure

 The bridge is a two-lane toll bridge that carries the Trans-Canada Highway between Borden-Carleton, Prince Edward Island (at Route 1) and Cape Jourimain, New Brunswick (at Route 16).

 It is a multi-span balanced cantilever bridge with a post-tensioned concrete box girder structure.
-Most of the curved bridge is 40 m above water with a 60 m navigation span for ship traffic.
+Most of the curved bridge is 40 m above water; there is a 60 m navigation span for ship traffic.
 The bridge rests on 62 piers, of which the 44 main piers are 250 m apart.
 The bridge is 11 m wide.

 The speed limit on the bridge is 80 km/h but can vary with wind and weather conditions.
 When travelling at the speed limit, it takes about 12 minutes to cross the bridge.